 When using StaticDeploy, you'll probably want to do certain operations (e.g. creating bundles) from automated environments, like CI servers.
 StaticDeploy doesn't support API keys to log in from such environments, but it instead supports using "machine users".

 You can create a machine user from the Management Console, assigning it an

 idpId (preferably randomly generated), and a

-  then manually generate a JWT for that user, that we can use in our automated
+You can then manually generate a JWT for that user, that you can use in your

-  environments.
-If we want to revoke that JWT, we just delete and re-create the
+automated environments.
+If you want to revoke that JWT, you just delete and

 name, but a different